verrazzano/verrazzano/tools/psr/DEVELOPER.md

    such as Progress or ErrorfThrottled
 4. Test the worker using the Helm chart

-**NOTE** The same worker structure and metrics is shared across all worker threads.
+**NOTE** The same worker instance is shared across all worker threads.
 There is currently no state per worker.
 Workers that keep state, such as the scaling worker, normally only run in a single thread.

 ## Creating a scenario